dagda1/blog/source/_posts/2011-09-08-site-refresh-with-html5-and-sass---part-2.markdown

 The next sass partial file that we are importing from the parent screen.sass is the **_typography.sass** file, which currently looks like this:
 {% gist 1218685 %}

 This file as the file name suggests is where all the type face instructions will be centrally held.
 On line 1 of _typography.sass, we are declaring a css class with a name of heading and then declaring the font-family we want to use and the fall back options.
 It is unlikely you will have heard of the Orbitron font-family and that is because we are importing it from the <a href="http://code.google.com/apis/webfonts/" target="_blank">Google Web Fonts API</a>.
-I mentioned this in the previous <a href="/blog/2011/09/07/site-refresh-with-html5-and-sass---part-1/" target="_blank">post</a>.
+I mentioned this in the previous <a href="http://www.thesoftwaresimpleton.com/blog/2011/09/07/site-refresh-with-html5-and-sass---part-1//" target="_blank">post</a>.
 We can import fonts from the google web fonts api by declaring a separate &lt;link&gt; element for each font we want to import.
 The declaration for importing the Orbitron font is below:
 {% codeblock %}
 %link{:rel => "stylesheet", :type => "text/css", :href => "http://fonts.googleapis.com/css?family=Orbitron:regular,italic,bold,bolditalic"}
 {% endcodeblock %}

 On line 4 of the typography.sass file, we are using the css selector **body > header h1** to select the first **h1** element of the new html5 **header** element.
 On line 7 of **_typography.sass**, **@extend** is used to tell sass that we want the **body > header h1** selector to inherit all the styles defined in another selector.
 This is worth the sass price of admission alone.
-The ability to **DRY** up your css by inheriting other selectors rules reduces repeating yourself tenfold.
+The ability to **DRY** up your css by inheriting other selector rules reduces repeating yourself tenfold.
 This is one of the many reasons why sass will (not should) become the new css.

 In line 11 of _typography.sass we come across the first use of what is arguably sass's most important feature which is known as a *sass mixin*.
 A *mixin* as the name suggests, mixes in rules into other rules.
 We extract the rules using the **@mixin** directive.
 For example we could create a *mixin* defined like below:
 {% codeblock %}